chinamike65/hugo-tuolesi/content/book4/book4en.md

 Therefore, it cannot be said that if you study the Buddhist scriptures and recite the scriptures, you will be guaranteed not to get sick.

-However, studying Buddhism and reciting sutras will eliminate karma and increase blessings.
+However, studying Buddhism and reciting sutras will eliminate karma and increase merit.
 Yes, it is of great help in curing diseases.

 Moreover, if you persist in studying Buddhism and reciting sutras, your karma will be eliminated, and your illness will be cured.